Alejogb1/job-board/blog-data/why-ruby-on-rails-on-docker---bundler-seems-to-install-different-versions-of-gems.md

 id: "why-ruby-on-rails-on-docker---bundler-seems-to-install-different-versions-of-gems"
 ---

-let's tackle this, i've definitely been down this rabbit hole before, and it's frustrating when you expect consistent gem versions and get something totally unexpected. the short answer, the reason bundler sometimes seems to install different gem versions when using ruby on rails within docker is a combination of factors, primarily related to how docker layers are built and how bundler resolves dependencies. let's break it down a bit.
+, i've definitely been down this rabbit hole before, and it's frustrating when you expect consistent gem versions and get something totally unexpected. the short answer, the reason bundler sometimes seems to install different gem versions when using ruby on rails within docker is a combination of factors, primarily related to how docker layers are built and how bundler resolves dependencies. let's break it down a bit.

 first, understand that docker builds images layer by layer. each command in your `dockerfile` effectively creates a new layer. when you modify your `gemfile` or `gemfile.lock`, and rebuild, docker might only rebuild layers that have been changed. this is a good thing, it's part of the power of docker, it makes builds faster when you're only tweaking small parts. however, it can lead to confusion if not handled precisely.